I want to share my story with you.

 - Expert Secrets: The Underground Playbook for Creating a Mass Movement of People Who Will Pay for Your Advice

-Come September, I’ll be living in a new state, I’ll have finished creating all my products, and I’ll be done with the life coach work and training.
+Come September, I’ll be finished creating all my digital products, and I’ll have completed coach training.

 It will definitely be another chapter that I’m super excited for.

-I can’t wait to take my business to the next level after all of it.
+I can’t wait to take my business to the next level.

-And that is it!
+And that is it… for now!
 That’s my story.
-It’s ongoing and ever evolving. 🙂
+It’s ongoing and ever-evolving.

 I’d love to hear from you!
 You can email me here.